01472 237772

 Pupils should know

-care for me
+Families and people who care for me

 • that others’ families, either in school or in the wider world, sometimes look different from their family, but that they should respect those differences and know that other children’s families are also characterised by love and care.

-friendships
+Caring friendships

-• the characteristics of friendships, including mutual respect, truthfulness, trustworthiness, loyalty, kindness, generosity, trust, sharing interests and experiences and support with problems and difficulties.
+• the characteristics of friendships, including mutual respect, truthfulness, trustworthiness, loyalty, kindness, generosity, trust, sharing interests and experiences and support with problems and difficulties. • that healthy friendships are positive and welcoming towards others, and do not make others feel lonely or excluded. |

-Respectful
+Respectful relationships

-relationships
+Online relationships

-• that the same principles apply to online relationships as to face-to face relationships, including the importance of respect for others online including when we are anonymous.
+• that people sometimes behave differently online, including by pretending to be someone they are not. • that the same principles apply to online relationships as to face-to face relationships, including the importance of respect for others online including when we are anonymous. |

 Every year children from FS2 to Year 6 follow an ‘Expect Respect’ programme which investigates, identifies and educates against gender stereotypes.
 This programme is developed from Women’s Aid.